torstees/MVtest/documentation/installation.rst

 the data is formatted as transposed pedigree or PLINK's default bed format.

-Otherwise, it is recommended that the system be run on a unix-like system such as Linux or OS X, but it should work under windows as well (this is not a fully supported platform).
+Otherwise, it is recommended that the system be run on a unix-like system such as Linux or OS X, but it should work under windows as well (we can't offer support for running MVTest under windows).

 Running Unit Tests
 ++++++++++++++++++